...

 Multiple government agencies oversee the enforcement of minimum wage laws in India:

-• State Labor Departments: Implementing and monitoring pay rules within their respective states falls mostly on these authorities.
+• State Labor Departments: Implementing and monitoring pay rules within their respective states primarily falls to these authorities.

-• Inspectorate of Labour: Regular audits by specialized inspectors guarantee that companies follow minimum pay policies.
+• Inspectorate of Labour: Regular audits by specialized inspectors ensure that companies comply with minimum pay policies.

-• Labor Courts and Tribunals: When there are conflicts, these courts act as the last arbiters to guarantee that workers get their due pay.
+• Labor Courts and Tribunals: When conflicts arise, these courts serve as the final arbiters to ensure workers receive their due pay.

 Filing Complaints and Seeking Redress